xploretv2go/xploretv.template.extended/README.md

   <li><a href="https://kenwheeler.github.io/slick/">Slick</a></li>
 </ul>

-The theme also takes advantage of the following third party WordPress plugins.
+The theme takes advantage of the following third party WordPress plugins.
 These plugins are strictly mandatory:

 <ul>
   <li><a href="https://www.advancedcustomfields.com/">Advanced Custom Fields PRO</a></li>